 According to Vygotsky – “Communication with others is an important factor in the development of a child’s language.”

-- Culture – Culture has its own important contribution in Vygotsky theory.
+- Culture – Culture has its own important contribution to Vygotsky’s theory.
 Culture develops moral values in the child, inspires a man to behave decently and the child also learns all this through imitation.

 Vygotsky also gives an important place to 3 other elements in his socio-cultural theory. which are considered the basis of this theory.

 These three elements are known as ZPD, MKO, and Scaffolding.
 So let’s try to know it in detail.